 Set a spending limit and stick to it

 It’s easy to walk into a store and start piling items into your cart, but mindless browsing can lead to overspending.
 Instead, prepare in advance by creating a list of everyone you’d like to include and how much you can spend on each person.
 After brainstorming gift ideas that fit into your designated budget, you can head to the store (in-person or online) with an idea of what you’d like to purchase.
 And don’t be afraid to shop around!
 It’s common to find the same item at another store for a lot less – especially when shopping online.
 Also, remember that a gift doesn’t have to be expensive to be thoughtful and appreciated.
-Search online for inexpensive ideas (like this helpful list with items under $25) or you could even consider making your own holiday gifts this year.
+Search online for inexpensive ideas (like this helpful list with many items under $25) or you could even consider making your own holiday gifts this year.

 Give the gift of time or experience

 For the person who already seems to have everything, there’s no use getting frustrated trying to come up with a unique physical gift.
 Instead, purchase tickets to experiences, like sporting events, art gallery openings, book readings, or concerts.
 Not only is this less wasteful than buying a knickknack for the sake of doing so, but it is also providing the gift of quality time.
 For new parents, consider gifting a night of babysitting or offering to help with laundry or other household tasks.
 Giving time is free and can be the most meaningful and impactful gesture a person really needs.